mcglow2/guides/source/hpc/Compute/index.md

 | 9       | GPU          | 2x 32 Cores  | 256GB   | 4x l40       |
 | 25      | MIXED        | MIXED        | MIXED   | MIXED        |

-Some systems are only available for all users on the preempt partition.
+Some systems are only available to all users on the preempt partition.

 Mixed systems include a limited number of various GPUs including V100, A100, H100 and GH200.